 The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

-If you’re looking for a fish with a calm temperament to join an existing aquarium, or are an experienced fish owner looking to set up a new tank at home, the Oranda makes a wonderful and fascinating addition.
+If you’re looking for a fish with a calm temperament to join an existing aquarium, or are an experienced fish owner looking to set up a new freshwater tank at home, the Oranda just might be the wonderful and fascinating addition ou’re looking for.

 - How Long do they Live?